0xPolygonMiden/miden-vm/docs/src/design/stack/crypto_ops.md

 Thus, to describe AIR constraints for the cryptographic operations, we need to define how to compute these input and output values within the stack.
 We do this in the following sections.

 ## RPPERM
-The `RPPERM` operation applies Rescue Prime permutation to the top $12$ elements of the stack.
+The `RPPERM` operation applies Rescue Prime Optimized permutation to the top $12$ elements of the stack.
 The stack is assumed to be arranged so that the $8$ elements of the rate are at the top of the stack.
 The capacity word follows, with the number of elements to be hashed at the deepest position in stack.
 The diagram below illustrates this graphically.

 ![rpperm](../../assets/design/stack/crypto_ops/RPPERM.png)